 Walking on a glacier is a lot of people’s dream, and in Iceland, it can be a reality, however, whilst they are undeniably beautiful they can be dangerous.
 So read on for crucial glacier information!

-Glaciers in Iceland take up 11% of our land, and almost all of our tourists want to visit them, and it is totally understandable, they still mesmerise Icelanders!
-They are even part of our nickname ‘The land of Ice and Fire.’
+Glaciers in Iceland take up 11% of our land, and almost all of our tourists want to visit them, and it is totally understandable, they still mesmerize Icelanders!
+They are even part of our nickname ‘The Land of Ice and Fire.’

 Please don’t walk on a glacier without a trained guide.

-Glaciers look solid but they are flowing, and throughout the year they move, melt and grow.
-You might think they would melt evenly, like an ice cube, but they don’t, with melt water from the surfaces opening up moulins, roughly circular wells that can reach the bottom of a glacier, which could be hundreds of metres.
-The melt water can actually help lubricate the whole glacier in it’s journey!
+Glaciers look solid but they are flowing, and throughout the year they move, melt, and grow.
+You might think they would melt evenly, like an ice cube, but they don’t, with meltwater from the surfaces opening up moulins, roughly circular wells that can reach the bottom of a glacier, which could be hundreds of meters.
+The melt water can actually help lubricate the whole glacier in its journey!

 Another, more commonly known hole in the ice is a crevasse.
 These gaping cuts in the ice can be covered by a thin layer of snow, so it may not be immediately visible.
 Specially trained and experienced guides can read the ice better than most people, but will always have a length of rope with them, should you fall into one.
 Even the most well trained guides won’t go onto glaciers that they know intimately by themselves, as it is almost impossible to climb out of a crevasse by yourself, even with ice picks and crampons.